VA House – Southcentral VA Districts

 Prior to winning elected office, Jeff was appointed by Attorney General Mark Herring to serve as the Deputy Attorney General for transportation, real estate and construction litigation for the Commonwealth of Virginia.
 Prior to that appointment, Jeff was head of Government Relations at the Richmond Redevelopment and Housing Authority.
 Jeff also served as Deputy Chief of Staff for the Mayor of Richmond.

-Current Position: State Delegate for District 72 since 2018
+Current Position: State Delegate of District 72 since 2018

 Affiliation: Democrat